 DeFi is an area that has garnered massive interest recently, and is only growing over time.

-So we asked ourselves, what DeFi features and services could we offer on PlasmaChain that aren’t currently possible on any other blockchain, and would incentivize users to store more tokenized value on PlasmaChain?
+So we asked ourselves, what DeFi features and services could we offer on Basechain that aren’t currently possible on any other blockchain, and would incentivize users to store more tokenized value on Basechain?